TosbackCgusBridge-Bot/CGUs-versions/Businessinsider/Privacy Policy.md

     *   Tools
     *   Media
     *   Enterprise
-    *   Science10 Things You Need To Know This Morning 10 Things You Need To Know This Morning With Its New Music App, Microsoft Pulled Off Something Even Apple Couldn't Do We're Giving Away A Ticket To IGNITION!
+    *   Science10 Things You Need To Know This Morning 10 Things You Need To Know This Morning Meet Alto, The Gmail Replacement You Won't Believe Was Made By AOL We're Giving Away A Ticket To IGNITION!
 A Rare Look Inside Huawei, The Shadowy Chinese Tech Company Accused Of Spying On America America's Best Forecasters Give 5 Predictions For This Winter
 *   Finance
     *   Clusterstock
     *   Your Money
-    *   Broker Center10 Things You Need To Know Before The Opening Bell 10 Things You Need To Know Before The Opening Bell After I Dissed North Dakota, The State Flew Me To Fargo To Prove Me Wrong 10 Things You Need To Know Before The Opening Bell
+    *   Broker CenterCheck Out CNN's Horrifying Live News Coverage Of The Crash Of 1987 Check Out CNN's Horrifying Live News Coverage Of The Crash Of 1987 After I Dissed North Dakota, The State Flew Me To Fargo To Prove Me Wrong Check Out CNN's Horrifying Live News Coverage Of The Crash Of 1987
-*   Markets 10 Things You Need To Know Before The Opening Bell
+*   Markets Here Comes Existing Home Sales...
 *   Politics
     *   Politics
     *   Defense
     *   Law &.
-OrderNATE SILVER: Here's The Truth About That Gallup Poll That Shows A Huge Lead For Mitt Romney NATE SILVER: Here's The Truth About That Gallup Poll That Shows A Huge Lead For Mitt Romney British Explorer Prepares To Dig Up 140 Mint Condition Spitfires That Were Buried In 1945 The 20 Biggest Legal Stars On Twitter
+OrderNATE SILVER: Here's The Truth About That Gallup Poll That Shows A Huge Lead For Mitt Romney NATE SILVER: Here's The Truth About That Gallup Poll That Shows A Huge Lead For Mitt Romney British Explorer Prepares To Dig Up 140 Mint Condition Spitfires That Were Buried In 1945 Appeals Court Says The Defense Of Marriage Act Is Unconstitutional
 *   Strategy
     *   Strategy
     *   CareersCEOs Of The Future Will Need A Different Kind Of Intelligence CEOs Of The Future Will Need A Different Kind Of Intelligence 12 Signs Your Boss Is Thinking About Firing You
-*   Entertainment Here's How Much The Top 15 Media CEOs Spend On Private Jets \[Ranked\]
+*   Entertainment The 10 Commandments Of 21st Century Franchise Production
 *   Advertising Yes, Google CEO Larry Page Talked About 'Gangnam Style' On His Earnings Call
 *   Retail Chipotle CEO Shreds Unnamed Competitor For Not Having Grills, Knives Or Cutting Boards
-*   Sports There's An Interesting Reason Why NFL Kickers Squeeze The Ball So Hard Before They Kick Off
+*   Sports Two Plays From Last Night's Oregon Game Show You What Football Will Look Like In The Future
 *   Life
     *   The Life
     *   TransportationThe 20 Most Expensive Hotel Rooms In America The 20 Most Expensive Hotel Rooms In America Lexus' Latest Hybrid Concept Gets More Power For Sydney Debut